 What Is a Safety Data Sheet (SDS)?

 A Safety Data Sheet, previously known as a Material Safety Data Sheet (MSDS), communicates comprehensive information about a single hazardous chemical.
 The contents include its properties along with physical, health, and environmental hazards.
-An SDS also outlines any protective measures or safety precautions that employees should follow when handling, storing, or transporting the chemical.
+An OSHA Safety Data Sheet also outlines any protective measures or safety precautions that employees should follow when handling, storing, or transporting the chemical.
 In addition, they contain important first aid information in case of an accidental exposure to the hazardous chemical.

 According to OSHA’s Hazard Communication Standard, a chemical manufacturer or importer must provide SDSs to the distributer or employer prior to or at the time of shipment of the hazardous chemical.
 In turn, leaders must ensure their employees can quickly access the most up-to-date SDSs for materials used and stored in their workplace.